Diamond Ring Appraisal

 When you first receive your appraisal, it may seem like you snagged a great deal.
 But both the insurance company and the jeweller benefit from the elevated appraisal.
 Insurance companies can charge higher premiums and the jeweller can boast an excellent deal.

 Because an appraisal doesn't reflect the actual value of your diamond ring, you need to be realistic about what to expect when you sell or trade in your stone.
 You may be surprised at how little you receive in comparison with your appraisal.
 Your appraisal is not a good indicator of what you'll get for a resale price.
 It is more for insurance purposes.
-For additional information on what it's like to sell your diamond, read our guide on Diamond Selling.
+For additional information on what it's like to sell your diamond, read our guide on Ring Selling.

 The Difference Between An Appraisal And A Certificate